htanama/LazyVim/README.md

   The compile_commands.json file will be created in your build directory.
 You can either copy it to your project root or configure your LSP to find it in the build directory.
 A    good practice is to create a symlink:

   `ln -s build/compile_commands.json`

+Verify LSP is Active

+After ensuring Clangd is installed and your project has a compile_commands.json file, verify that the LSP is attached to your C++ buffer.

+   Open a C++ file in your project.

+   Run the command `:LspInfo`.

+   A window should pop up showing that the clangd language server is attached to the buffer.
+If it's not, something is wrong with your configuration, and you may need to check the Neovim logs for errors.

+Check Your Keymaps

+Finally, confirm that your keymap for "go to definition" is correct.
+The standard LazyVim keybinding is gd in normal mode.
+If you've customized your keymaps, ensure that gd is mapped to `vim.lsp.buf.definition()`.

+In summary, the most critical steps for C++ are to install Clangd and, most importantly, provide a `compile_commands.json` file in your project root.
+Without that file, Clangd cannot provide intelligent "go to definition" functionality.